Rukeanu/SQL-7/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please change a SQL statement from Exercise 00 and return a person name (not identifier).
-Additional clause is  we need to see only top-4 persons with maximal visits in any pizzerias and sorted by a person name.
-Please take a look at the example of output data below.
+Please modify an SQL statement from Exercise 00 and return a person name (not an identifier).
+Additional clause is we need to see only top 4 people with maximum visits in each pizzerias and sorted by a person name.
+See the example of output data below.

 | name | count_of_visits |
 | ------ | ------ |